 Amazon Fire TV

-Amazon allows Bluetooth connectivity with the Amazon Fire TV , Fire TV Cube, and Fire TV Stick.
+Amazon allows Bluetooth connectivity with the Amazon Fire TV , Fire TV Cube, and Fire TV Stick (which can also be controlled without a remote by the way – our guide).
 After putting your Bluetooth headphones in pairing mode, go to your Amazon devices’ “Settings” option.

 From there, select the “Remotes and Devices” option and pick “Bluetooth” from the list.
 Once the Amazon device detects the headphones, you can select them from the list and pair.